MemeLabs/streaming/cmdline-streamer/README.md

                         Audio track
-  --skip SKIP           Which episode to start at (0 index) --max MAX             Final episode # to stream --ingest INGEST       Angelthump ingest server to point to: nyc, sfo, ams,
+  --skip SKIP           Which episode to start at (0 index) --max MAX             Final episode # to stream --preset PRESET       ffmpeg '-preset': [ultrafast, superfast, veryfast, faster, fast, medium, slow, veryslow] --ingest INGEST       Angelthump ingest server to point to: [sgp, lon, fra, blr, ams, nyc, sfo]
-                        fra
 ```

-Example running
+Example running that will iterate through entire folder where each episode will be run with audio track 1 and subtitle track 0.
 ```
-./streamscript -F /absolute/path/to/favorite/anime/folder -at 1 -st 0
+python streaming.py -F /absolute/path/to/favorite/anime/folder -at 1 -st 0
 ```

-The above will iterate through entire folder where each episode will be run with audio track 1 and subtitle track 0.